Note: This post ceased tracking COVID data on June 21, 2022

 This map provides a more detailed picture of where COVID-19 cases are surging or declining.
 Again, counties shown in gray have either had very few cases in the past two weeks, or the number of new cases has changed by less than 5%.

-Type any address or city into the search box to zoom into its county and see more details, or click on the map.
+Type any location into the search box to zoom in and then click on the map.
 For more information on individual counties, search in the table below, again sorted in descending order of population.